GIS and RS Graduate Certificate Program

 The need for qualified individuals in these fields is growing rapidly.
 The GIS and RS certificate programs have been designed to meet this demand.

 The Office of the President has approved these certificate programs, and they will appear on the official Texas A&M University transcript.
-The certificates are administered jointly through the departments of Ecosystem Science and Management and Geography.
+The certificates are administered through the department of Geography.

 Certificate guidelines and courses